kalekundert/wellmap/docs/file_format.rst

 meta.concat
 -----------
-A path or list/dictionary of paths that should be loaded independently of this

 The paths of one or more TOML files that should be loaded independently of this file and concatenated to the resulting data frame.
 This is useful for combining multiple independent experiments (e.g. replicates performed on